hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 ```
 ## Troubleshoot

-Troubleshoot common errors that can occur when attempting to use Bonsai Tries to reduce your database size.
+Troubleshoot common errors that can occur when attempting to use the trie log prune command to reduce your database size.
 Ensure your command specifies the following:

 - `--data-storage-format`
 - `--data-path`